mikejonestechno/bitburner-scripts/readme.md

 # bitburner-scripts

-_Bitburner_ is a free programming-based incremental game that revolves around hacking and cyberpunk themes.
+> _Bitburner_ is a free javascript programming-based incremental game that revolves around hacking and cyberpunk themes.
 The game can be played at https://danielyxie.github.io/bitburner or installed through Steam.

-This is my repository of scripts and documentation that I created while playing the _bitburner_ game.
+> ⚠️ This is my working repository of scripts and documentation created while playing the _bitburner_ game. 🚧 Work in progress. 🏗️

 ## Source files

-Javascript and text files that are imported to the _bitburner_ game.
-I use the bitburner vscode extension to automatically 'push' or import the files in real time.
+Javascript and text files that are imported into the _bitburner_ game.
+I use the bitburner vscode extension to automatically 'push' or import the files into the game in real time.

 - [/src ](/src)